-The Forensic Academy is a program developed by the FAFG in conjunction with the International Coalition of Sites of Conscience (ICSC) and the Center for the Study of Violence and Reconciliation (CSVR), as part of the Global Initiative for Justice, Truth and Reconciliation (GIJTR).
+The Forensic Academy is a project developed by the FAFG in conjunction with the International Coalition of Sites of Conscience (ICSC) and the Center for the Study of Violence and Reconciliation (CSVR), as part of the Global Initiative for Justice, Truth and Reconciliation (GIJTR).

-The Forensic Academy aims to build the capacity and share experiences with a group of activists, academics, and professionals to design and implement comprehensive forensic investigations and support programs for the families of the Disappeared in their countries, based on an understanding of their local context.
-In addition, it brings together the program partners and international participants, who work in various conflict and post-conflict environments, to promote an exchange of experiences with the different actors in the process, including forensic technical experts, family members, and prosecutors, as well as legal and psychosocial support.
+The Forensic Academy aims to build the capacity and share experiences with a group of activists and professionals to design and implement comprehensive forensic investigations and support programs for the families of the Disappeared in their countries, based on an understanding of their local context.
+In addition, it brings together the project partners and international participants, who work in various conflict and post-conflict environments, to promote an exchange of experiences with the different actors in the process, including forensic technical experts, family members, and prosecutors, as well as legal and psychosocial support.

 Increase the knowledge of activists, academics and professionals in the South, about forensic tools to locate and identify the Disappeared, with a focus on participatory and holistic interventions.

 Establish and support a community-driven network of activists, academics, and professionals from the South, working on issues related to Disappeared persons.

 Support Forensic Academy participants in undertaking community projects related to Disappeared persons.

 Establish a mentor-apprentice relationship between the participants.

 Organization: Meshaal Association for the Children of the Enforced Disappeared in Algeria.

 Project Summary: Create a temporary museum for forced disappearances in Algeria.